 This mug rug is about that size.
 The idea is to make enough space for your coffee cup and sweet treats.

-The coaster usually has enough space for the cup only.
+The coaster usually has enough space for the cup only like this leaf coaster.
 And you will need another little plate for the sweets.

 Sometimes little things can bring happiness for someone around you.
 Make more of these mug rugs then wrap it as a gift.